baidbhumi27/Food_Corner/README.md

 # FoodCorner
-Online Food Website(Similar to Zomato, Swiggy)
+Online Food Delivery Website(Similar to Zomato, Swiggy)

-This is a Online Food Ordering Website which include following features:
+This is an Online Food Delivery Website which includes the following features:

 1.There are two types of users